aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/mesh-support-for-dwg/_index.md

 ---
-title: Convert DWG to PDF with Mesh Support in Java
+title: Java DWG to PDF with Mesh Support – Convert DWG to PDF
 linktitle: Convert DWG to PDF with Mesh Support in Java
 second_title: Aspose.CAD Java API
-description: Learn how to enable mesh support for DWG files and convert DWG to PDF in Java using Aspose.CAD.
-Step‑by‑step guide for seamless 3D drawing manipulation.
+description: Learn how to convert DWG to PDF in Java with mesh support using Aspose.CAD.
+This step‑by‑step guide shows how to enable mesh support and perform java dwg to pdf conversion efficiently.
 weight: 12
 url: /java/dwg-file-operations/mesh-support-for-dwg/
-date: 2026-01-17
+date: 2026-06-09
+keywords:
+- java dwg to pdf
+- how to convert dwg
+- mesh support dwg java
+schemas:
+- type: TechArticle
+  headline: Java DWG to PDF with Mesh Support – Convert DWG to PDF
+  description: Learn how to convert DWG to PDF in Java with mesh support using Aspose.CAD.
+    This step‑by‑step guide shows how to enable mesh support and perform java dwg to pdf conversion efficiently.
+  dateModified: '2026-06-09'
+  author: Aspose
+- type: FAQPage
+  questions:
+  - question: Can I use Aspose.CAD for Java with other CAD file formats?
+    answer: Yes—Aspose.CAD supports over 30 CAD formats, including DWG, DXF, DGN, and more.
+  - question: Where can I find detailed documentation for Aspose.CAD for Java?
+    answer: You can refer to the documentation [here](https://reference.aspose.com/cad/java/).
+  - question: Is there a free trial available for Aspose.CAD for Java?
+    answer: Yes, you can access the free trial [here](https://releases.aspose.com/).
+  - question: How can I obtain a temporary license for Aspose.CAD for Java?
+    answer: Obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+  - question: Need assistance or have questions?
+    answer: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for dedicated support.
 ---

 {{< blocks/products/pf/main-wrap-class >}}